zakuArbor/blog/_posts/programming/2024-12-21-small-stack.md

 ## Investigating why AMD64 (x86_64) seems unaffected

+**Note:** Everything below is nothing shocking nor interesting.
+I just felt like keeping it there.

 The behavior for AMD64 (x86_64) as noted requires more fiddling to trigger a crash which came to my surprise.
 From my understanding of the documentation, the stack size should still be 512KB.
 Suspecting there could be some optimization going on, I fiddled around with the compiler setting and added some code to see if I could trigger the crash and it turns out that if I make a call to `printf`, the program will indeed crash as desired.